 - Your food business concept.
 Are you going to be a quick-service restaurant?
 A full-service restaurant and bar?
 Or a food truck?

 - Your marketing, logo, and name.
 You’ll need to determine how you’ll create a brand that your customers use to recognize your product.

 - Your target market.
 Based on your concept and price point, what kind of patrons will be attracted to your business?

 - Choose an ideal location.
 If you don’t already have a location for your food business, what neighborhood provides the best chance at a sustainable market share?
 What kind of competition will you face in a given area?

 - A budget for expenses such as inventory (food and beverage), labor, rent, and utilities.

-Your menu and price range.
-What dishes will your menu highlight, and at what prices will your meals be profitable?
+- Your menu and price range.
+What dishes, beverages, or baked goods will you be serving and at what prices will your meals be profitable?

-- The structure of your business.
-How many employees can you afford to start with, and how will they be broken down into management, front-of-house, and back-of-house?
+- Your staffing plans.
+How many employees will you hire to start with, and how will they be broken down into management, front-of-house, and back-of-house?

-When it comes to the cost of things, restaurant equipment is going to one of your most significant startup expenses.
-You can’t open a restaurant without the proper equipment to cook the food and serve it to your patrons.
-That means you have to buy or rent everything from ovens to flatware, to open your doors.
-Here are some of the necessary items you’ll need.
+Bakery, coffee shop, or restaurant equipment is most likely going to one of your biggest startup expenses.
+You’ll need to buy or rent everything from ovens to flatware before opening your doors.
+Here are some of the necessary items you’ll need: